galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2/tutorial.md

 # Introduction
 {:.no_toc}

-The aim of this tutorial is to learn how to Galaxy and NCBI's Short Read Archive interact (SRA) with each other.
+The aim of this tutorial is to learn how to Galaxy and NCBI's Sequence Read Archive interact (SRA) with each other.
 This tutorial uses a COVID-19 variant calling example, but it isn't about variant calling per se.

 SRA, like many data sources is Galaxy aware.
 It has support for sending information directly to Galaxy, and it tracks which Galaxy instance it was invoked from.
 Getting sequence data from SRA is a multi-step process.
 This tutorial explains each step in the process and then demonstrates a particular example of how to use SRA data in Galaxy.